Thursday, April 25, 2013

 In separate bowl, mix together flour, baking soda, salt, and cinnamon.
 Add dry ingredients to the batter.
 Stir only enough to blend in all the dry ingredients.

-Fold in flour-coated chocolate chunks and chopped pistachios to batter.
+Fold in flour-coated chocolate chunks and chopped pistachios to the batter.

 Spoon batter into two greased and floured 9x5x3 loaf pans or into a greased bundt pan.